signerry/android-awt/README.md

 ### Disclaimer: This library is hackish and experimental.
 You should not use this in production.
 Only critical issues will be fixed.

 ### It started as a proof-of-concept to make [OpenPDF](https://github.com/LibrePDF/OpenPDF) [work on Android](https://github.com/LibrePDF/OpenPDF/issues/118).
-I never used it nor OpenPDF in production.
+I never used it in production.

 To generate PDF files locally on an Android Device, there are a lot of commercial and open source options: